apache/mina-site/source/mina-project/developer-guide.md

 ### Step 4 : perform the release

 The last step before launching a vote is to push the potential release to Nexus so that every user can test the created packages.
-Perform the following actions (note that we have to run a build first for teh javadoc to be correctly generated...) :
+Perform the following actions (note that we have to run a build first for the javadoc to be correctly generated...) :

 ```bash
 $ mvn clean install -Pserial -DskipTests